Mount Jiuhua: History

 Sailing down the Jiujiang River the other day, I saw the Jiuhua Peaks in the distance.
 Looking like a heavenly river hanging in heaven, Its green water embroidering cotton rose hibiscuses.

 the mountain was renamed Jiuhua Mountain.
 As a popular pilgrimage destination, it was very famous in the southeastern part of China and became one of the four holy mountains of Buddhism.
 Since its opening in 1979, Jiuhua Mountain, with its abundant Buddhist culture and uniquely attractive scenery, has enjoyed a high reputation in southeast Asia, South Korea and Japan.
-It is known as the mountain and bodhimaṇḍa of Dizang Bodhisattva and for having a large number of sacred Buddhist relics.
+It is known as the mountain and bodhimaṇḍa of Dizang Bodhisattva and for having a large number of sacred Buddhist relics, including a 109.9 m tall statue of Dizang.
 There are 99 peaks in the area, among them Shiwang Peak, Lotus Peak, and others.

 Subsequently certified as a national geopark, and then as a regional geopark (Asia Pacific Geopark Network), it was admitted as a UNESCO Global Geopark in 2019.

+Climate

 Temples

 Some renowned temples located at Mount Jiuhua include: